fastnsilver/cibox/docs/GETTING_STARTED.md

 If you choose to build a Red Hat Enterprise Linux version of the `base-vm` you will need to authenticate to the Red Hat Customer Portal.

-Change directories to appropriate `rhel` prefixed sub-folder
+Change directories to appropriate `rhel` prefixed `scripts` sub-folder

 Edit and save the following as `rhcp.sh`